xiezhenye/binlog-undo/README.md

 # binlog-undo
-undo data with row format binlog
+Undo lastest MySQL operations with row format binlog

+This utility scans the binlog from specialized position to end and produces another binlog file that undos the operations in it.
+You can use mysqlbinlog to check and apply the produced binlog file.

+Only supports row format binlog.

 # build
 ## requirement